tolmanneo/alpa/docker/README.md

 # Alpa Docker
 This directory contains Alpa's docker infrastructure.
 Alpa uses docker to provide environment to build and release Python wheels and to perform unit tests.
-Most docker files in this directory depend on [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/).
+Most docker files in this directory rely on [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/).

 Below we provide instructions on
-- How to build Alpa-modified jaxlib in a docker container
+- How to use docker to build jaxlib-alpa wheels
-- How to run Alpa in a docker container
+- How to use docker to run Alpa

-More docker examples can be found in the directory of [Alpa CI/CD](../.github/workflows).
+More example usage of Alpa docker files can be found in the directory of [Alpa CI/CD](../.github/workflows).

 ## Build Jaxlib-alpa wheels using Docker
-We provide a Docker image to build the Alpa-modified jaxlib wheels inside a container.
+We provide a Docker image to build the Alpa-modified Jaxlib wheel inside a container.
+The modified Jaxlib contains the intra-op parallelism ILP solver and other related implementations, which are necessary to Alpa.

 ### Steps
-First, figure out the CUDA and Python versions you want to use to build jaxlib.
-Current we support the following versions:
+First, please figure out the CUDA and Python version you want to use to build JaxLib.
+Current supported versions are below:
 - CUDA: 11.1, 11.2, 11.3
 - Python: 3.7, 3.8, 3.9

-Suppose we want to build the jaxlib-alpa with CUDA 11.1 and Python 3.8.
+Supposed we want to build the Jaxlib-alpa with CUDA 11.1 and Python 3.8.
 #### Build the docker image
 ```python
 # create a folder to save the output wheels